 1. Sales teams

 As identified earlier, most products in a category are functionally the same/similar.
 This makes it difficult to differentiate products in a category.
-The role of a provider’s sales team in this instance becomes to understate the functional likeness of their product relative to others in their respective category, and overstate the ability of their product to fit the needs of your organisation.
+The role of a provider’s sales team in this instance becomes to understate the functional likeness of their product relative to others in their respective category, and overstate the ability of their product to fit the needs of your organization.

-While there are many sales teams which have a deep understanding of their products, it is likely that their engineering or product teams are better placed to determine whether their products satisfy the needs and requirements of your organisation.
+While there are many sales teams which have a deep understanding of their products, it is likely that their engineering or product teams are better placed to determine whether their products satisfy the needs and requirements of your organization.

-2. Peer Reviews
+2. Peer reviews

 3. Team members